ciresiemanym/platform-documentation/docs/vlmd-healdata-utils.md

 `vlmd --filepath .\input\example_redcap_demo.redcap.csv --inputtype redcap.csv --outputdir .\output\heal-vlmd-from-redcap.csv`

+---

 In this command, `example_repcap_demo.redcap.csv` is the filename of the data dictionary that was exported from RedCap, `redcap.csv` is the file type of the inputted data dictionary, and heal-vlmd-from-redcap.csv is the filename chosen for the newly created HEAL-compliant data dictionary.

-Once this command executes, the generated HEAL-compliant data dictionary can be found in the `/output/` folder.
+Once this command executes, the generated HEAL-compliant data dictionary can be found in the `output/` folder along with error logs

-If you do not enter a `--description`, it will produce an error for the JSON format:
+If you do not enter a `--description`, it will produce the following error for the JSON format:

 `JSON data dictionary not valid, see heal-json-errors.json`